mattj23/BlazorServerKeycloak/README.md

 builder.Services.AddStaticApiKeys(builder.Configuration.GetSection("ApiKeys"));
 ```

-Here are examples of generating key hashes in Python and C#
+For reference, here are examples of generating key hashes in Python and C#

 ```python
 # Python